Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/Visualization-6.md

-# FEW 2.5 Visualization 5
+# FEW 2.5 Visualization 6

 Visualization with D3.

-Your goal is to create a data visualization using D3.
-D3 has a steep learning curve and many features which make it a little overwhelming to get started with.
-Don't worry about this.
+Your goal is make another visualization with D3.
+Choose a different dataset for this example.

-Start with a one of hte example on the D3 page [here](https://github.com/d3/d3/wiki/Gallery).
-Choose one of these examples and recreate it with a different dataset.
+Use D3's scale methods to scale and normalize data.
+Look at scaleOrdinal and try and make use of it in this visualization.

 Add to your visualization to your GitHub pages.